 Being knowledgeable about the trends of homeschooling is important.
 However, it is imperative that we expose our minds to other topics.
 I have been enjoying Priscilla Shirer’s new book, Fervent.
 I love prayer.
 I am passionate about this topic.
 I recently wrote a post in how to create a simple prayer journal and I offered some thoughts on how to stay motivated in your prayer life.
 Begin reading some books on topics that you are passionate about.
 There are a number of bloggers out there who have reviewed some books if you need some suggestions.

 Notice I didn’t say quiet time, since quiet time is not always possible when kids are at home.
 Find a method that works for you to ensure you spend your time with God.
 If that means getting up a few minutes before the kids or sending them on a 10-minute break in the morning, then do it.
 Don’t feel guilty if you don’t ‘do’ your time with God the same way as your homeschool mom friend who is up at 4 am does.
 Figure out what works for you.
 When my kids were little, I trained them to respect my time with God.
 They did not disturb me when they saw I was praying.
 Encourage them to pray on their own while you are conversing with the Lord.
 Do whatever it takes to spend time with your Heavenly Father and rest in Him.

 As you go about your day to day jobs, read those verses, meditate on them, say them as prayers, talk to your kids about them.
 They will bring your heart much encouragement.
 I have made a few for you to get you started.
-Just click the image to the right and download.
+Just sign up below to download.

 Go for a coffee with a friend